Insights: See If You’re Eligible to Run a Raffle

 Check Your Eligibility

-Only 501(c) organizations are allowed to run raffles.
-Some states also require a license or permit.
+Only 501(c) organizations are allowed to run raffles, and some states also require a license or permit.

 The following states prohibit online raffles: